ConduitPlatform/Conduit/libraries/grpc-sdk/README.md

 # Conduit SDK module

-This module provides a framework to bind all conduit modules in a safe and consistent way.
+This module provides a framework to bind all Conduit modules in a safe and consistent way.

-It is also used to provide syntactic sugar, that make development easier.
+It is also used to provide syntactic sugar that makes development easier.

 ## Build Steps